mbezjak/rollback-on-exception/README.md

 class InsufficientFundsException extends Exception {

     InsufficientFundsException(from, balance) {
-        super("$from account can't have negative balance but now has $balance") }
+        super("$from account can't have negative balance but would have $balance") }

 }